janwaldmann/pyplnoise/README.md

 ## Quick Example
-The interface is very simple: just instantiate one of the above classes and run `get_sample()` to retrieve a single sample or `get_series(npts)` to retrieve an array of `npts` points.
+The interface is very simple: just instantiate one of the above classes and run `get_sample()` to retrieve a single sample or `get_series(npts)` to retrieve an array of `npts` samples.
 Interface documentation is available in the code.

 ```
 import pyplnoise